VANSHTalyani/InterviewAI/README.md

 ## Support

-For support, email [your-email] or create an issue in the repository.
+For support, interview7ai@gmail.com or create an issue in the repository.